SRyou Student Exposition

 SRyou Student Exposition showcases students' work and experiences.
-The day offers an opportunity for all undergraduate students to share curricular, co-curricular and extracurricular involvements with their peers, faculty, staff and community members.
+The day offers an opportunity for all undergraduate and graduate students to share curricular, co-curricular and extracurricular involvements with their peers, faculty, staff and community members.

 Students who participate in SRyou benefit by: